cpdt/Snnag.ServerUtils/README.md

 The mod is separated into modules all of which have extensive settings and apart from the core can be entirely disabled.

+## Fixes from vanilla

+This repo contains a few small fixes/improvements from the [vanilla version](https://northstar.thunderstore.io/package/Fifty/Server_Utilities/).

+ - Polls are shown again to players when they respawn.
+Without this the poll would disappear even if it was still active.
+ - Polls shown in the postmatch state are moved to the center top of the screen, to avoid overlapping with the match top 3.

 ### Core
 The core module implements a **chat** and a **poll** handler.
 For more information on the API check the API section.